haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 - **Hypothesis 1:** Perhaps the effect of Wet WDT on improving extraction yield is purely due to the extended total brewing time and has nothing to do with stirring or helping the coffee and water mix.
 - **Hypothesis 2:** Perhaps the stirring and mixing effect of Wet WDT still has the ability to improve extraction yield, but the accelerated fines migration effect of Wet WDT results in poor subsequent extraction conditions, such as channeling in the coffee bed, which reduces the extraction yield.
 This back-and-forth effect cancels out, resulting in similar extraction yields.

-Hypothesis 1 is more intuitive, while Hypothesis 2 is proposed because the brew with WWDT had a noticeably more astringent taste compared to the other two cups.
+Hypothesis 1 is more intuitive, while Hypothesis 2 is proposed because the brew with Wet WDT had a noticeably more astringent taste compared to the other two cups.
 I believe this might be due to the reduced filtering capacity of the coffee bed after channeling, allowing larger molecules that cause astringency to pass through the coffee bed and into the coffee liquid.

 I will look for more clues to confirm or refute these two hypotheses in the main experiment.